 Since starting in 2009, Seed to Spoon has primarily been a CSA farm, with more awesome years than bad.
 While it does not guarantee the exact mix selection of produce, adventurous eaters will be thrilled with the quality and variety!

 We typically harvest for 16 weeks, starting in mid-late June.
 In springtime there are lots of leafy greens, herbs, rhubarb, and potatoes from the cellar.
 By July the harvest bulks up with additional items like peas, carrots, turnips, broccoli.
 Through August and September we also have tomatoes, beans, garlic, and hefty root crops.

-Visit the mailing list archive for a better idea of the selection and content (like favorite recipes!) we provide.
+Visit one year of our mailing list archive for a better idea of the selection and content (like favorite recipes!) we provide.